The fastest way to being a great photographer

 Fuji X-E2, 18-55mm, ISO 6400, ƒ/3.2, 1/20

-As the subjects got closer to the laptops, the screen light would get brighter on their faces.
-So the exposure changes just slightly when they lean it to see something.
+As the subjects approached the laptops, the screen light got brighter on their faces.
+So, their exposure changed just slightly when they lean on the screen to see something.

-What you will notice is the shutter speed is slower than usually recommended.
-1/6 of a second is pretty slow.
+You will notice that the shutter speed is slower than usually recommended—1/6 of a second is pretty slow.
 The subjects were not moving that much, which helped.
 Had this been some sporting activity, I could not have done this.

 I am not using a tripod.